lucasjinreal/yolov7_d2/install.md

 # YOLOv7 Install

+> Please install detectron2 first, this is the basic dependency.
+For detectron2 just clone official repo and install follow their instructions.

 yolov7 is not a lib, it's a project ready for use.
 But to install dependencies, there still need some process.

 First, please consider install 2 important lib that you might not familliar with: